ShengyuHu/EE629/README.md

 # EE629-IOT
-This repository is for  weekly reports, codes and projects.
+This repository is for  weekly reports, code and projects.

 Final project: **Recommendation system for Instacart**.